 The rule of thumb here would be to use less than you normally would and reduce the quantities to a minimum over time.

+So if you were adding 3 teaspoons of creamer to your coffee, switch to 2 teaspoons of condensed milk.
 After 2 weeks or so, switch to just one, then use as little as possible moving forward – ideally until you can drink your coffee without any.

 Or at least work your way down until you can accept your morning coffee with just added milk (low fat, ideally).